adityafav/blue-sky/README.md

 ### Introduction

-This project retrieves emissions data of variour countries according to the search queries.
+This prototype project retrieves emissions data of various countries in a self-defined database according to the search queries.
 <br/>

 ### What this application includes: